MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md

 :::

-Use the following sequence of REST API requests to see the results when you change the values for the filter selections applied to a dossier instance.
-In this workflow, you create an instance of a dossier using the filter selections originally defined for the dossier.
-You then change the values for the filter selections and re-execute the dossier instance with the new values.
-As a way to see the results of each filter, you export the dossier instance to PDF.
+Use the following sequence of REST API requests to see the results when you change the values for the filter selections applied to a dashboard instance.
+In this workflow, you create an instance of a dashboard using the filter selections originally defined for the dashboard.
+You then change the values for the filter selections and re-execute the dashboard instance with the new values.
+As a way to see the results of each filter, you export the dashboard instance to PDF.

 :::tip

-In the workflow below, there are both dossier and document endpoints.
-A dossier and a document have the same base object so dossier actions can be executed with document endpoints.
-A dossier is simply a different view of a document.
+In the workflow below, there are both dashboard and document endpoints.
+A dashboard and a document have the same base object so dashboard actions can be executed with document endpoints.
+A dashboard is simply a different view of a document.

 :::